Lerner and Loewe’s <i>Brigadoon</i> Lerner and Loewe’s <i>Brigadoon</i>

 Preview week Wednesday, ticket holders are invited to come early and enjoy complimentary wine prior to the show at Pasadena Playhouse.

-The Wine Wednesday performance of Lerner and Loewe’s Brigadoon will be announced at a later date.
-Become a Member to stay in-the-loop and get early access to book.
+The Wine Wednesday performance of Lerner and Loewe’s Brigadoon will be on Wednesday, May 13, 2026.

 Media Sponsors